 The UCAT (University Clinical Aptitude Test) has replaced the UMAT (Undergraduate Medicine and Health Sciences Admission Test) as part of the admission process for Medicine and Dentistry.

 The UCAT test offers benefits to you and the University of Otago:

-- The UCAT is a 2-hour long computer-based test
+- The UCAT is a two-hour long computer-based test

 - You receive your score immediately after completing the test without having to wait for marking